When we go to the market to buy an AC, what is the first thing we consider?

-If the star rating is high, the AC will consume less electricity and vice versa.
-This is a general perception, and that is true also.
+If the star rating is high, the AC will consume less electricity.
+If not, it will consume more electricity.
+That is a general perception and it is true.

-The government has made it mandatory for all AC and refrigerators manufacturers to show a BEE star rating on all air conditioners and refrigerators to get an idea of how much power that particular appliance is going to consume.
+The Government Of India has made it mandatory for all Home Appliances manufacturers to show the BEE star rating on their products to let consumers know how much electricity that particular product is going to consume.

-So basically, a star rating says how efficient your AC or refrigerator is in terms of power consumption.
+So basically, a star rating says how efficient your appliance is in terms of power consumption.

-But do you know that there are so many other efficient terms printed on the same star rating label, and you are not aware of that, like EER, ISEER, COP, etc.?
+But do you know that there are so many other terms printed on the same star rating label?
+For example, EER, ISEER, COP, etc.?
 Understanding those terms is equally important to make a proper purchase decision.

 For a general consumer, knowing about all those technical terms may not be that important.
-But when you are spending your hard-earned money on Appliances, it is not bad to buy the best appliances by knowing about the technical terms of AC and refrigerators.
+But when you are spending your hard-earned money on Appliances, it is not a bad idea to know few technical terms.

 So in this article, we will talk about BEE star rating, EER, ISEER, COP, and the key differences between all those terms.
 But before that, we should know what is meant by efficiency.

 What Is Efficiency?

 The efficiency of a product is the ratio of output to input.
 For a given input, if the output is more, the efficiency will be more.
 On the other hand, if the output is less than the given input, that means the efficiency is less.

 What Is BTU ( British Thermal Unit)?